Ways of Seeing

 So seek out the internal culture decks, they’re useful starting points.
 Consume them.
 But don’t trust them.

 The first breakthrough I had as a consultant was to understand that there is very little objective truth in business.
 What works for one business doesn’t always work for another.
 Every strategy is a reflection of the business you’re working with and the environment they’re in.
 There is no “just do X” recommendation in the real world, only in dusty, discarded strategy documents.
-This quote has stuck with me:
+This quote has stuck with me from Tomasz Tunguz’s Overfitting in Business:

 As I study and meet and analyze more and more businesses, I find myself drawn to the idea that each is a snowflake.
 Each startup is unique composition of its team, in the circumstances of its genesis, and the ecosystem in which it blossoms.
 Business concepts like the ones mentioned above can provide a common language about ideas.
 They can help us tell stories to motivate and inspire.
 Perhaps, they can provide some form of analytical framework.